StarPlayrX/XPC123/README.md

 Requirements:
 The mach service seems to only work from a command line app / headless app, and not as a plugin.
 If you have any additional uses like getting this to work as an XPC Service plugin/bundle but still works with external apps, please file an issue or do a pull request.

 The Mach Client can run in either a gui app or command line tool.
-Most of the time, you'll run the mach service as a Launch Daemon, so this example is probably what you want to get started using XPC.
+Most of the time, you'll run the mach service as a Launch Daemon, more on that next.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
 Apple allows LaunchDaemon MachServices to run in Xcode for testing purposes only.
 Here is some info on that: